jasonbergener/ISTA-220/Discussions/ISTA-220-Discussion-14.md

 1. Can you assign a variable of a derived class to another variable of a derived class of its base class?
 Why or why not?
 **You cannot assign a variable of a derived class to another variable of a derived class of its base class using the same logic that Human == Human but Human != Whale.**
 1. Can you assign a variable of a base class to another variable of a derived class?
 Why or why not?
-**You cannot assign a variable of a base class to another variable of a derived class because not all Mammals are Human, some might be Whales.**
+**You can assign a variable of a base class to another variable of a derived class but you can access only methods and fields that are defined by the base class.
+Any additional methods defined by the derived class are not visible through the base class.**
 1. Under what circumstances would you want to use the new keyword when defining a method in a derived class?
 **You use the new keyword when defining a method in a derived class when defining a method with the same signature as the base class to signify that you understand that the method in the derived class is hiding the base class method.**
 1. What is a virtual method?
 Why would you want to define a virtual method?